(This post may contain affiliate links. Find more info in my disclaimer.)

 Fishing is permitted on the lake from 1st June to 15th March.
 If you want to fish you need to buy a licence from one of visitor’s centres in Vranjina or Virpazar, which costs €5 per day.

 There are 11 walking trails around Skadar Lake.
-You can pick up a map at the visitors centre in Virpazar (see the map at the bottom of this page).
+You can pick up a map at the visitors centre in Virpazar.

 There’s a secret about the food in Montenegro: the best food isn’t found in the most expensive restaurants, it’s found in the homes of the local people!

-Luckily for you, you don’t have to cosy up to strangers trying to get invited to Sunday lunch at their mother’s house.
 You can try these local specialities on a vineyard or gastro tour around Lake Skadar.
 These tours are really special – you really get to meet the locals who grow and produce everything themselves, see how they make it and learn about the traditions of this special area.
-Learn More

 On the shore of Lake Skadar in Virpazar, there’s a restaurant called Jezero over-looking the lake.
 The restaurant specialises in local fresh water carp caught in the lake.
 Next to this is the natural history museum which you get entrance to when you pay your entrance to Skadar Lake National Park (€4).

 The museum is really worth a visit.
-It’s not large, so won’t take you long to go through.
-They have some beautiful displays about the local wildlife and one of traditional artefacts from everyday life from the area – clothes, looms and equipment.
+They have some beautiful displays about the local wildlife and one of traditional artifacts from everyday life from the area – clothes, looms and equipment.

 They also sell guides, books, souvenirs and postcards.
 If you head over to the opposite side of the car park, you’ll come across a wine store set into the rock of the surrounding cliffs.